-Whether you are looking to support an employee who is transitioning their gender in the workplace, or ensure your Diversity & Inclusion policy is up-to-date, we are here to help.
+Whether you are looking to ensure your customer washrooms, services and practices are gender inclusive, or supporting an employee who is transitioning their gender in the workplace, we are here to help.

 We bring unique expertise and a pragmatic and collaborative approach.
 Together, we can assist your team to connect transgender inclusion to the broader benefit of all employees and customers or clients.

 We work collaboratively with your team to identify where there may be current gaps and opportunities to strengthen your organizational commitment to transgender inclusion across key service areas.
 Whether you are seeking a comprehensive systems approach across multiple service areas, or advice to address a single issue, we can provide feedback and recommendations that are practical to resource and implement.

 TransFocus has developed Workplace Gender Transition Guidelines that include a comprehensive checklist to guide HR Managers when supporting a transitioning employee.
 We work together with HR and the employee to support the process and can provide Rountable sessions for immediate co-workers and managers.

 TransFocus can conduct a walk through assessment of your current facilities and provide innovative solutions for modifications with an eye to cost, as well as, recommended designs for inclusive washroom signage.
 We include a developed template for an accompanying internal communications plan to equip staff with tools to respond to potential questions and champion the conversation.

 Many organizations collect gender data to inform business decisions, product and services and to measure employee equity goals.
 Yet often gender response categories have been limited to "female" or "male" which may exclude transgender people.
 We work with your team to understand organizational objectives and provide tailored solutions that balance inclusivity and pragmatic data management needs.